YourRightWebsite/branch-manager/README.md

-# branch-manager
+# BranchManager
-A WordPress plugin for managing database branches using Dolt
+A plugin for WordPress version control using Dolt.